CarelessSquirrel/42Next/getnextline/readme.md

 * **`update_remainder`**: Removes the extracted part from `remainder`.
 * **Static `remainder`**: Enables `get_next_line` to “remember” leftover data between multiple calls.

+**Be aware of the fact that, before turning this code in, you might, or will have to remove one of the following file(s): example.txt, main.c, test**